 Fields of Interest

-I am an assistant professor of economics in the School of Business Administration at Loyola University Chicago.
+I am an associate professor of economics in the Quinlan School of Business Administration at Loyola University Chicago.
 We offer a specialized MBA in Health Care Management and I teach the Healthcare Economics course in that program.

-My research studies the development of obesity during adolescence and its relationship to the intergenerational transmission of parental characteristics, such as education.
+My research explores the economics of negative health behaviors, including how long-term unemployment affects suicide and how the development of obesity during adolescence relates to the intergenerational transmission of parental characteristics, such as education.

 I grew up in Pennsylvania (in the heart of Amish country) and then moved to Kansas (in the heart of wheat country, specifically Newton).
 I then moved up to Minnesota to attend Macalester College where I earned a B.A. with majors in economics and math.
 After graduating, I enrolled in the graduate program of economics at the University of Chicago where I received an M.A. in economics.
 Following my studies at Chicago, I started work at National Economic Research Associates (NERA) where I worked on some exciting antitrust cases and a book.
 After three years of working in the private sector, I decided to return to graduate school at UW-Madison.
 Madison is a nice town.
 I completed my Ph.D. in economics in December 2006 and now I'm back in Chicago where I am enjoying teaching and doing research at Loyola and living in Andersonville.